MartinSeeler/orderbook-example/README.md

-# orderbook-example
+# Limit Order Books

-An implementation of different order book matching algorithms based on Akka.
+This is a collection of different matching algorithms for limit order books (LOB) based on Akka.